britannic/Adblock/README.md

 # UBNT EdgeMax dnsmasq Blacklist and Adware Blocking
 [community.ubnt.com](https://community.ubnt.com/t5/EdgeMAX/Self-Installer-to-configure-Ad-Server-and-Blacklist-Blocking/td-p/1337892)

-NOTE: THIS IS NOT OFFICIAL UBIQUITI SOFTWARE AND THEREFORE NOT SUPPORTED OR ENDORSED BY Ubiquiti Networks®
+NOTE: THIS IS NOT OFFICIAL UBIQUITI SOFTWARE AND THEREFORE NOT SUPPORTED OR ENDORSED BY Ubiquiti Networks�

 ## Copyright
 * Copyright (C) 2017 Helm Rock Consulting